IsaacScript/isaacscript/README.md

   "recommendations": [
     "esbenp.prettier-vscode", // The TypeScript formatter
     "dbaeumer.vscode-eslint", // The TypeScript linter
-    "streetsidesoftware.code-spell-checker", // A spell-checker extension based on cspell ],
+    "streetsidesoftware.code-spell-checker" // A spell-checker extension based on cspell ]
 }
 ```